kvshvlin/yourmailproject/reviewshop.md

 Patreon charges various fees to these contributions as follows.

-Payment fees: They cover the cost of processing payments from your patrons, including currency conversion, recurring billing, recovering failed payments, and fighting fraud.
+Payment fees: They cover the cost of processing payments from our patrons, including currency conversion, recurring billing, recovering failed payments, and fighting fraud.

 Platform fees: They cover the cost of Patreon’s membership platform and are a percentage of our successful patron payments.